majermi4/FriendlyConfig/docs/motivation.md

 The example of Symfony config definition from the previous section is a very simple one.
 When a project grows and new nested options are added regularly, these configuration classes start to grow in complexity and even experienced developers have confessed to finding themselves re-visiting the docs or simply copy-pasting previously used definition structures from other places to avoid making mistakes and getting stuck.

 This is not to say that learning the config definition _[DSL](https://en.wikipedia.org/wiki/Domain-specific_language)_ is a rocket science.
-However, it requires familiarising yourself with a new syntax and concepts that do not necessarily add that much value.
+However, it requires familiarising yourself with a new syntax and concepts.

 ## 3. Negative impact on development and refactoring speed